abunchofnerds-25/ccollections/README.md

 ## 16. YAML Parser / Serializer / DOM - `cyaml`

-`cyaml` provides a fully mutable YAML Document Object Model (DOM), a hand-written recursive-descent parser, a block serializer, a compact flow serializer, and two type-safe path macros (`cyaml_get` and `cyaml_set`) for reading and writing anywhere in the tree without chaining individual lookup calls.
+`cyaml` parses a YAML document into a mutable tree of nodes, lets you read and modify those nodes, and serialises the result back to YAML.
+The API mirrors `cjson` closely: the same dot-separated path macros (`cyaml_get` and `cyaml_set`) work on YAML trees using the same syntax.

 ### Supported YAML features